Exclusive: Dell discusses cloud client-computing

 Thin client technology has changed a fair bit since first hitting the market.
 How are the thin clients of today different to the ones from yesterday?
 Specifically, how have they evolved in the past 5 or so years?

 The Wyse first began shipping in 1995, and one of the key elements of the thin client idea was its longevity.
-Instead of a PC, which you would typically swap out every few years, a thin client is intended to be in place for much longer, because it gets its performance from a data centre or the cloud.
+Instead of a PC, which you would typically swap out every few years, a thin client is intended to be in place for much longer, because it gets its performance from a data center or the cloud.

 This means the thin client can sit on a desk for 10 years.
 That idea hasn’t changed, but the capabilities of thin clients have evolved greatly.
 Over the past few years, we’ve moved to create thin clients that can handle the work of a light user at a call centre, through to the average office worker, all the way to workloads like content creation, engineering and other jobs that would typically require a powerful PC workstation.